binary-husky/hmp2g/ZDOCS/use_unreal_hmap.md

 - Method 3 (Compile from source):
 If you want to build new multi-agent environment, welcome to our U-MAP project in following resp!
-In U-MAP, you can use all the capability of Enreal Engine (blueprints, 3D models/animations, rich plugin resources) to build elegant (but also computational efficient) and powerful (but also experimentally reproducible) MARL tasks.
+In U-MAP, you can use all the capability of Enreal Engine (blueprints, 3D models/animations, rich plugin resources) to build elegant (but also computational efficient) and magnificent (but also experimentally reproducible) MARL tasks.
 ```
 https://github.com/binary-husky/unreal-map
 ```